caokai1073/UnionCom/README.md

 ## HSCs
 `python3 main.py --isRealData 1 --epoch_pd 60000 --delay 0`

-HSCs: The input number of neural netowrk of `self.feature1` and `self.feature2` in  model.py should be 1446 and 1446.
+The input number of neural netowrk of `self.feature1` and `self.feature2` in  model.py should be 1446 and 1446.

 ## sc-GEM